nodesignal-podcast/podcasting_tools/README.md

 - Your favourite Linux distro (developed and tested on LinuxMint)
 - npm
+- Puppeteer, will be installed automaticly local if not exists

 ### Environment setup

-    # install node.js and other dependencies
+install node.js and other dependencies

     $ sudo apt install npm

-    # clone the repository to your local machine and enter the directory
+Clone the repository to your local machine and enter the directory

     $ git clone https://github.com/nodesignal-podcast/podcasting_tools.git
     $ cd podcasting_tools/

-    # copy and adjust the config file with your parameters, details in the file
+Copy and adjust the config file with your parameters, details in the file

     $ cp geyser_monitor_config.conf.example geyser_monitor_config.conf
     $ nano geyser_monitor_config.conf

-    # make the shell script executeable and run it
+Make the shell script executeable and run it

     $ chmod +x release_boosting_geyser_monitor.sh
     $./release_boosting_geyser_monitor.sh